JojoBahil/jojo-portfolio/README.md

 - Tailwind CSS for the utility-first CSS framework
 - Framer Motion for smooth animations
 - Prisma for the excellent ORM
-- Cloudinary for media management
+- Local file storage for media management

 ---